Hubert Gough: Asking for reinforcements

 Gough was active in inspecting units to encourage the construction of defences.
-When he visited Divisional HQ of 16th Irish Division on 14 March Maj-Gen Hull suggested strengthening the battle (second) zone, but Gough replied "The Germans are not going to break my line".
+When he visited Divisional HQ of 16th Irish Division on 14 March Maj-Gen Charles Hull suggested strengthening the battle (second) zone, but Gough replied "The Germans are not going to break my line".

 Haig inspected the front with Gough (7 March).
-From north to south Fifth Army then consisted of Congreve's VII Corps, Watts' XIX Corps (containing 66th Division now commanded by Neill Malcolm), Maxse's XVIII Corps and III Corps.
-The latter was commanded by Butler, recently removed as Deputy Chief of Staff BEF, and who had never before commanded a large formation in battle but was now holding the weakest part of the front.
+From north to south Fifth Army then consisted of Walter Congreve's VII Corps, Herbert Watts' XIX Corps (containing 66th Division now commanded by Neill Malcolm), Ivor Maxse's XVIII Corps and III Corps.
+The latter was commanded by Richard Butler, recently removed as Deputy Chief of Staff BEF, and who had never before commanded a large formation in battle but was now holding the weakest part of the front.
 None of these corps had any division in reserve.
-After this inspection Haig released 39th Division (north of Peronne) to control of Fifth Army, and brought 50th Division, still in GHQ Reserve, down from Flanders to a point 30 mi west of St Quentin – given the 24 hours' notice required, it would take two and a half days to reach the front when needed.
+After this inspection Haig released 39th Division (north of Péronne) to control of Fifth Army, and brought 50th Division, still in GHQ Reserve, down from Flanders to a point 30 mi west of St Quentin – given the 24 hours' notice required, it would take two and a half days to reach the front when needed.
 Gough also requested that men from 20th (still in GHQ Reserve behind his front) and 50th Divisions be used to help dig defences, but this was vetoed by GHQ.

 Gough had a reasonable idea of the size and timing of the German attack from air reconnaissance and interrogation of prisoners, although many at GHQ believed the attack would not be until a few days or weeks.
 Lawrence was in the habit of referring to Gough as "young Goughie", although the latter was his senior in rank Farrar-Hockley argues that Lawrence and Davidson were personally unsympathetic to Gough and in early 1918 effectively starved him of reinforcements which Haig might, if asked, have agreed to send.
 He argues that Gough ought to have demanded to speak to Haig personally, which was his right but not the etiquette of the time.
 On the evening of Tuesday 19 March Lawrence ("purring on the telephone like a damned pussycat") once again refused permission to move up the 20th and 50th Divisions.